Darlington County traffic stop leads to drug, gun seizure and two arrests

-HARTSVILLE, S.C. – A Wednesday evening traffic stop initiated by Darlington County Sheriff's deputies ended with two arrests and the seizure of drugs and guns.
+A Wednesday evening traffic stop by Darlington County sheriff’s deputies ended with two arrests and the seizure of drugs and guns.

-During the traffic stop, at the intersection of New Mark and West Old Camden Roads, deputies smelled marijuana coming from the vehicle and a search of the car burned up approximately 68 grams of cocaine, 58 morphine pills, 2 oxycodone pills, 2.5 alprazolam 2 mg pills and half a gram of marijuana.
-After a search of one of the occupant’s clothing, .2 grams of meth and .1 grams of cocaine was located, according to a press release from the agency.
+During the traffic stop, at the intersection of New Market and West Old Camden roads, deputies smelled marijuana coming from the vehicle and a search of the car turned up approximately 68 grams of cocaine, 58 morphine pills, 2 oxycodone pills, 2.5 alprazolam 2 mg pills and half a gram of marijuana.
+In a search of one of the occupant’s clothing, .2 grams of meth and .1 grams of cocaine were found, according to the sheriff’s office.

 Based on what was recovered in the traffic stop investigators obtained a search warrant for a residence.